Perimenopause Irregular Periods: What You Need to Know

 But Aunt Flo is rarely so polite, and that can make things confusing.
 Irregular bleeding is a hallmark of perimenopause, but sometimes irregular bleeding during this time of our lives can signal something more serious.
 How do you know when you need to consult with your doctor?

-We talked with our Director of Health, OB/GYN Dr. Rebecca Dunsmoor-Su, to help us better understand what to expect when we’re expecting an end to bleeding.
+We talked with our Director of Health, OB/GYN Dr. Rebecca Dunsmoor-Su, to help us better understand what to expect when we’re expecting an end to the bleeding.

 What constitutes “ perimenopause irregular periods” during a time when cycles are already pretty irregular?